Juan Laporte: Professional career

 Juan Laporte moved to New York at a young age, where he grew up into a pretty well known contender, but one that many boxing critics didn't consider to be material to become a world champion earlier in his career.

 Laporte built a number of wins, combined with 1 loss, including a 7-round knockout of Jean Lapointe.
 But he still was an unknown when given his first chance at a world championship in December 1980 in El Paso, Texas.

 He met legendary Mexican world Featherweight champion Salvador Sánchez there.
 Laporte made Sanchez work hard and won a handful of rounds.
 He lost to Sanchez by a 15-round unanimous decision.

 Laporte then fought future world champion Rocky Lockridge in 1981 at Las Vegas, scoring a second-round knockout to become the United States Featherweight champion.

-Given a second title shot, this time by the WBA, Laporte met the also legendary World featherweight champion Eusebio Pedroza in 1982, losing a close and controversial split decision.
+Given a second title shot, this time by the WBA, Laporte met the also legendary world featherweight champion Eusebio Pedroza in 1982, losing a close and controversial unanimous decision, after having Pedroza hurt in round two.
 The fight was so close that WBC president José Sulaimán decided to give Laporte a rematch vs Sanchez for the World Boxing Council's world title.

 This rematch wasn't going to happen, because Sanchez died in a car accident the morning of August 12, in Mexico City.
 Then, the WBC decided to put Laporte vs. Colombian Mario Miranda for the vacant world title in a fight held at the Madison Square Garden.
 Laporte dropped Miranda in the tenth round and Miranda quit on his stool before the start of the 11th.
 Juan Laporte, the tough kid from New York who couldn't figure to become a world champ versus the legendary champions of the day, had become a world champion.